-Our full name is the Sporting Shooters Association of Australia, South Australia Incorporated
+Our full name is the Sporting Shooters Association of Australia (South Australia) Incorporated.

 If you are a newcomer looking for an opportunity to try an exciting and challenging sport, or an experienced shooter wanting to improve your skills, meet new people or becoming more active, then you have come to the right place.

-SSAA SA is the largest shooting organisation representing all law abiding firearms owners in South Australia with 35 affiliated clubs and thousands of members state-wide.
-We represent shooters with a wide variety of interests ranging from hunting, target shooting, archery, working gundogs and firearm collecting.
+SSAA SA is the largest shooting organisation representing all law abiding firearms owners in South Australia with 38 affiliated clubs and thousands of members state-wide.
+We represent shooters with a wide variety of interests ranging from target shooting, plinking, hunting, archery, working gundogs and firearm collecting.

 A popular shooting discipline based around field shooting is Field Rifle.
 This match utilises rifles with open, peep or telescopic sights, and is an excellent way to improve your accuracy and develop your shooting position techniques at a variety of distances.